About A Sacred Path

 A Sacred Path is intentional.
 We’re all walking in some direction or another.
 Some days we walk focused and driven toward a goal.
 Other times we get lost, frantically despairing that we can ever find our way back.
 Still other times, especially blessed times, we wander with purpose, rambling along hilltops, through forests, and over countrysides, soaking in the beauty and wonder of the world.
 But however we define our steps, God shares our path with us, turning the everyday into a sacrament of the sacred.

 Jason lives in southeast Tennessee with his wife and daughter.
 He holds a B.S. in Liberal Studies with concentrations in Literature and Writing from Lee University.
 His poetry and non-fiction have been published in several journals/reviews, both print and online.
 His photography has been exhibited and used in publications by several colleges and universities, including Trinity College in Dublin, Ireland.
 His online photography portfolio can be found Here.
 He also writes songs sometimes and doodles a lot.

-Jason is a recovering fundamentalist evangelical, turned angry atheist heathen, turned grateful Anglican mystic.
+Jason is a recovering fundamentalist evangelical, turned angry atheist, turned grateful mystic.
 He attends Emmanuel Fellowship Anglican Church in Cleveland, TN on Saturday evenings at 6:30 PM.
 The place is full of ragamuffins, just like him, all learning to love, and all dependent upon the reckless mercy of God.
-He invites you to show up there, just as you are, whenever you’d like.
+If you’re curious, you’re welcome to show up there, just as you are, whenever you’d like.